-The overarching objective of the Ward Lab is to elucidate drivers of the spatiotemporal dynamics of insects and help stakeholders forecast, prevent, and/or mitigate pest impacts.
-We work in both natural and managed ecosystems, particularly forests, and across multiple levels of scale to investigate how individual, population, and community level processes manifest across landscapes.
+The overarching objective of the LEAFE Lab is to elucidate drivers of the spatiotemporal dynamics of insects and help impacted individuals and groups forecast, prevent, and/or mitigate pest impacts.
+We work in natural, managed, and landscaped ecosystems and across multiple levels of scale to investigate how individual, population, and community level processes manifest across landscapes.
+Most projects focus on forest insects or insect pests of woody ornamentals.

 Lab projects fall into two broad, interrelated areas of inquiry described below.
 Specific questions are often motivated by a need to understand and address ecological problems, and thus most projects are rooted in applied ecology.